SimonSchmitke/NHL-Clutch-Players/README.md

 ## Clutch Goals Scored By A Player With OT, Separated By Playoff vs Regular Season
 ![Points Graph](https://github.com/SimonSchmitke/NHL-Clutch-Players/raw/master/pointsGraphOT.png "Points Graph with OT")

-Using the data provided by Kaggle [here](https://www.kaggle.com/martinellis/nhl-game-data) and R studio, the above graph was made.
-Using SQL and some simple if/else statements, I generated the graph to display the players who have the most goals in the last 5 minutes of the third period and OT since 2011, separated by playoff and regular season games.
+This graph displays goals scored in the last 5 minutes of the 3rd period or OTm separated by playoff and regular season games.
 Each player has his goals separated into 4 "types of goals" but only 2 are shown in this graph - game tying and go ahead.
 These are the only categories shown as they were deemed the "most important to show".